Table of Contents

 Magnification & Objective Lens

 When checking out spotting scopes, you’ll normally see three numbers set in a row such as 15 – 45×60.
 The first two numbers are the magnification.
 In this example, the spotting scope will let you see 15 to 45 times closer than normal vision.
 The final number is the size of the front or objective lens.
 In this case, the front lens size is 60mm.
-The larger the front lens, the more light it lets into the scope, the greater clarity of the image.
+The larger the front lens, the more light it lets into the scope, the greater the clarity of the image.

 One factor to consider when choosing a spotting scope based on magnification is that there are two limiting factors, atmosphere and the optical system itself.
 The air currents, heat waves, dust particles, and humidity all limit the clarity of a spotting scope once a certain magnification is reached.
 This means that 60x magnification is often the limit even on clear, calm days.